jbt/docker/README.md

  * `-c` or `--colour_scheme` (yes, I'm British): Colour scheme to use.
 Colour schemes are as below.
  * `-I` or `--ignore_hidden`: Ignore files and directories whose names begin with `.` or `_`.
  * `-w` or `--watch`: Keep the process running, watch for changes on the directory, and process updated files.
- * `-s` or `--sidebar`: Whether or not the sidebar should be opened by default in the output (defaults to yes, can be yes, no, true, false)
+ * `-s` or `--sidebar`: Whether or not the sidebar should be opened by default in the output (defaults to yes, can be yes, no, true, false).
+Value `disable` will disable the sidebar entirely in the output.
  * `-x` or `--exclude`: Comma-separated list of paths to exclude.
 Supports basic `*` wildcards too.
+ * `-n` or `--line-number`: Include line numbers in the output (default is off)
+ * `--js`: Specify a comma-separated list of extra javascript files (relative to the current dir) to include
+ * `--css`: Same as for `--js` but for CSS files
+ * `--extras`: Comma-separated list of optional extras to activate (see below)

 If no file list is given, docker will run recursively on every file in the current directory